PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "We should go right," Relan said, nodding to himself as if he was just figuring this out for the first time, "because the right and good is the... "

-From a distance came heard they sounds of strangely scraping footfalls and hissing grunts.
+From a distance came the sounds of scraping footfalls and hissing grunts.
 These noises echoed wildly in the strange passages, so it was impossible to know if they were coming from ahead of them or behind.
-As the listened, the noises grew louder.
+As they listened, the noises became louder.

 Relan grew wide-eyed and crouched down with a hand on his sword hilt.
-His gaze shifted quickly from passageway to passageway to passageway, but as spastic as he was, he could not look at all three avenues at once.
+His gaze shifted quickly from passageway to passageway to passageway, but as spastic as he was, he could not look at all three directions at once.
 Boltac shook his head and looked to Rattick.

 Rattick said, "Orcs my merchant friend.
 They infest the depths.
-And they  hungry for the fatty flesh of shop keepers no doubt."
+And they hunger for the fatty flesh of shop keepers no doubt."

 Boltac said, "Enh-henh, let's keep moving.
 Quietly."
 Then he turned to Relan, "And if it's possible, don't do anything too stupid."
 He slapped his kid's hand away from his sword.